bluemelony12/STM32_AI_HandPosture_Demo/README.md

 ## Issue
-1. Due to the fast sensor operation speed, communication loss between boards occurs occasionally.
+1. Due to fast sensor operation speed, communication loss between boards occurs occasionally.
+2. I don't know why, syscalls.c file disappears when code is regenerated through CubeMX in NucleoF401 project.
-2. This project is intended for personal study and may be of low quality. :worried::worried:
+3. This project is intended for personal study and may be of low quality. :worried::worried: